-In this study, we overlay the known distribution of 968 commercially valuable marine fish species and the Exclusive Economic Zones of 175 coastal countries to determine the total number of transboundary species and their contribution to global catch and landed value.
-We adopt the UN definition of transboundary stocks (shared by neighboring EEZs), but carry out the analysis at the species level, rather than stocks (populations within a species), due to lack of stock-specific spatial and ecological information on all of the fished species [@Teh:2015gd].
+This paper aims to …….
+The Food and Agricultural Organization (FAO) recognizes three types of shared stocks: (i) transboundary stocks, shared by 2 or more neighboring coastal nations; (ii) straddling stocks, occurring in two or more adjacent national jurisdictions and the high seas; and (iii) highly migratory stocks, found in the EEZs of coastal nations that are not necessarily adjoining, and the high seas.
+We focus on estimating the number of species that meet the first category.
+We overlay the known distribution of 968 commercially valuable marine fish species and the Exclusive Economic Zones of 175 coastal countries to determine the total number of transboundary species and their contribution to global catch and landed value.
+We carry out the analysis at the species level, rather than stocks (populations within a species), due to lack of stock-specific spatial and ecological information on all of the fished species [@Teh:2015gd].

-We combined multiple species distribution data-sources and developed a series of three criteria to determine if a species is transboundary.
-Current species distributions were obtained from the largest observational database of the world’s marine species [@REFNEreus] and two structurally distinct species distribution models [@REFGabs; @Zeler].
-The first criteria to determine the transboundary nature of a species considered the number of data-sources agreeing that a species was present in a single grid-cell.
-Second, we used spatially explicit catch data [@Zeller] to confirm the occurrence of a species in a given grid cell.
-The species was droped if it was present in any specific grid cell, but no catch was record was found.
-The third criteria considered the spatial distribution of species between neighboring EEZs.
-In addition to determining the number of transboundary stocks, we also estimated the contribution of each to fishing revenues and landings as well as categorized them according to catch trends [@Kleisner:2013gh].
-Our study provides a first empirical approximation of the number of shared commercial species globally, significantly contributing to our understanding of the true transboundary nature of world fisheries and hopefully helping inform the effective management of these resources.
+We used three criteria that combined multiple species distribution data-sources to determine if a species can be considered a “shared species”.
+The first criteria was to establish whether a species was present in a single grid-cell.
+Current species distributions were predicted from occurrence records obtained from publicly available observational databases of the world’s marine species [@REFNEreus] and two structurally distinct species distribution models [@REFGabs; @Zeler] (see Methods).
+We considered a species to be present in a grid cell if both models predicted positive occurrence.
+The second criteria determined whether the species were exploited at the grid cell using spatially explicit catch data [@Zeller].
+A species was kept if both catch data and predicted species occurrences were positive at the same spatial cells.
+The third criteria was to confirm that a species occurs in neighboring EEZs.

+Once we have identified the shared stocks, we estimated the contribution of the species to fishing revenues and landings.
+We also categorized them according to catch trends [@Kleisner:2013gh].

-We estimate a total of 633 transboundary species in the world, more than double the number previously estimated [@Teh:2015gd] (Fig. 1A).
-We also find that fisheries on these species contribute substantially to both landings and revenue.
+Overall, we estimated 633 transboundary species in the world, more than double the number previously estimated [@Teh:2015gd] (Fig. 1A).
+We also found that fisheries on these species contribute substantially to both landings and revenue.
 Between 2005 and 2014, fleets targeting shared stocks within EEZs landed an average of 69 million tonnes, representing around 64% of the global catch (within EEZs), and generating USD 79.7 million in fishing revenue, equivalent to 49.8% of total revenue.
 These values are higher than previously estimated [@Teh].
 Transboundary species are particularly important in terms of catch and revenue in regions of the world like Eastern Asia and Latin America and the Caribbean (Fig 1B).
 Particular in Northern America (Bermuda, Canada, Greenland, and the US), a moderate amount of catch (3.4 thousand tons) are worth 11.7 billion USD, highlighting the importance of transboundary species to the economy of the region.
 This is the case of the US where 116 species are responsible for up to 12.20 million USD and Peru where 28 species are responsible for USD 5.2 million (Fig 1A).

 A) Number of transboundary species per EEZ and they contribution to countries fishing revenue.
 The number of species is represented in the EEZ while the revenue is represented in the land polygon.
 B) Regional revenue (left) and catch (right) contribution of tranbsoundary species.